osc-delft/osc-delft.github.io/index.md

 Please do note that we expect everyone to follow our [Code of Conduct]({{ site.github.repository_url }}/blob/master/CODE_OF_CONDUCT.md).

 # What does the community do?
-- We share our experiences and learn from each other through bi-annual meetings and discussions in our Slack space.
 - We help each other out towards working more openly, collaboratively, and FAIR-ly (Findable, Accessible, Interoperable and Reusable), through sharing our knowledge and being open to learning.
 - We create space and resources for community members to drive their own initiatives.